AHI Architectural Heritage Intervention

 Awards

-The jury will give their verdict at the award ceremony to take place in June 2023 in the city of Barcelona within the framework of the International Biennial AHI.
+The jury will give their verdict at the award ceremony to take place in June 2025 in the city of Barcelona.

 The awards for each category will be as follows: